nodejs/node/deps/npm/doc/cli/npm-adduser.md

 Default: https://registry.npmjs.org/

 The base URL of the npm package registry.
-If `scope` is also specified, this registry will only be used for packages with that scope.
+If `scope` is also specified, this registry will only be used for packages with that scope. `scope` defaults to the scope of the project directory you're currently in, if any.
 See `npm-scope(7)`.

 ### scope